hashicorp/terraform-website/content/source/docs/enterprise/private/diagnostics.html.md

 ## Pre-Sales uploads

-Customers in the pre-sales phase can upload support bundle files directly at https://hashicorp.sendsafely.com/u/ptfe-support-bundles.
+As noted above, customers in the pre-sales phase can upload support bundle files directly at https://hashicorp.sendsafely.com/u/ptfe-support-bundles.